zi-hui/tp/docs/DeveloperGuide.md

 #### F.1.
 Launch and Shutdown

 1. Initial launch
-   1. Download the jar file and copy into an empty folder.
+   1. Download the jar file, renamed it to `kitchenhelper` and copy into an empty folder.
    2. Open up command prompt or terminal.
    3. Change directory to where the jar file is located.
-   4. Run the command java -jar \<FILE\>.jar (FILE represents the filename)
+   4. Run the command `java -jar kitchenhelper.jar`
    Expected: Shows a welcome message from Kitchen Helper.

 #### F.2.
 Add an ingredient